ricardowebleyjm/ricardowebleyjm/README.md

 -->

 ## 🚀 About Me
-I'm a full stack Application Developer
+I'm a full stack Application Developer located in Jamaica.